peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public PeterO.Numbers.ERational Add(
         int v);

-Returns the sum of a rational number and a 32-bit signed integer.
+Adds this arbitrary-precision rational number and a 32-bit signed integer and returns the result.

 <b>Parameters:</b>